kaspermarkus/RuleBased_MatchMaker/README.md

 1) Follow the instructions included [here](https://github.com/NickKaklanis/RuleBasedMatchMaker_RESTful_WS_Maven/tree/review3) for building and deploying the "Maven RESTful part"

-2) Put [here](https://github.com/NickKaklanis/RuleBased_MatchMaker/blob/master/lib/RuleBasedMatchMaker.js#L34) the IP & Port of the [Apache Tomcat server](http://tomcat.apache.org/) where you deployed the "Maven RESTful part" of the RBMM
+2) Put in [lib/RuleBasedMatchMaker.js](https://github.com/NickKaklanis/RuleBased_MatchMaker/blob/master/lib/RuleBasedMatchMaker.js#L34) the IP & Port of the [Apache Tomcat server](http://tomcat.apache.org/) where you deployed the "Maven RESTful part" of the RBMM

 ### Funding Acknowledgement